-A. In addition to the North Little Rock Electric bill you may also pay Center Point Energy, Central Arkansas Water (UBS), North Little Rock Recycling, Comcast Cable and Pulaski County Solid Waste.
+A. In addition to the North Little Rock Electric bill you may also pay Center Point Energy, Central Arkansas Water (UBS), North Little Rock Recycling, and Pulaski County Solid Waste.
 Please have your bill or account number available for payment on these accounts.

 Q. What if I receive a shut-off notice?

 A. If you should receive a shut off notice, you will have until 4:30 p.m. on the date stated on the notice to pay the past due bill amount in full to avoid interruption of the Electric Service or to speak with a Customer Service Representative with regard to requesting a payment arrangement on the account to avoid the interruption of the Service.
 After 4:30 p.m. on the date printed on the shut off notice, no payment arrangement/s may be made on the account therefore the service will be subject for disconnection at any time without any further notice unless the pass due bill is paid in full.